-An easy walk from the village of Darvel along a fantastic disused railway track to the Spirit of Scotland Monument beneath Loudoun Hill, returning via the same route.
+An easy linear walk from the village of Darvel along a fantastic disused railway track to the Spirit of Scotland Monument beneath Loudoun Hill.
 Mostly grass, earth footpaths and farmland, the route can be very muddy at times and you are required to cross several stiles.
 You will be rewarded with one of the most interesting railway walks I know, full of features from by-gone days!
+Return via the same route to form a 7 mile walk or organise transport at each end.

 Download the route to your mobile phone HERE (Viewranger app required)